thiagontnx/SecurityBootcamp/detect/network/security/security.rst

 Flow is an application-centric network security product, which is tightly integrated into Nutanix AHV and Prism Central.
 Flow provides rich network traffic visualization, automation, and security for VMs running on AHV.

 Microsegmentation is a component of Flow that uses simple policy-based management to secure VM networking.
 Using Prism Central categories, you can create a powerful distributed firewall.
-Combining this with Calm [TODO: Pete: Do they know what Calm is?] allows automated deployment of applications that are secured as they are created.

 #.
 Within **Prism Central**, select :fa:`bars` **> Network & Security > Security Policies**.